 Many aspiring borrowers based their decision on how comfortable and valued each potential partner made them feel.
 They may have chosen the institution that showed the most transparency, or the institution that didn’t seem at all annoyed to answer their questions.
 Some institutions put extra effort into their customer service to make up for their inability to offer the lowest APRs.
 Companies like United Capital Source, for example, will happily give strategic advice, even for previous clients that made their last monthly payment years ago.

 Herein lies one of the most significant problems in business financing.
 Banks offer the cheapest loans, but they often require mountains of paperwork and months of waiting for funding.
-Online and alternative institutions, on the other hand, can approve and distribute funding in less than 24 hours.
+On the other hand, online and alternative institutions can approve and distribute funding in less than 24 hours.
 It takes less than ten minutes to fill out their application, with very little paperwork required.
 Thus, you may have to bypass the lowest APRs on the market if you need the money right away.

 Potential for Long-Term Partnerships

 Individual institutions offer multiple rewards for returning clients.
 After paying off your first loan, you can get approved for your second loan very quickly.
 You will likely gain access to more significant borrowing amounts with increasingly favorable terms.
-Other institutions might hesitate to approve additional rounds of funding due to the status of your industry or cash flow.
+Other institutions might hesitate to approve additional funding rounds due to your industry’s status or cash flow.
 But if you work with an institution that prioritizes long-term partnerships, there’s less chance of being abandoned when your business experiences adversity later on.

 First And Foremost: Know Your APR

 Knowing the APR of every option ultimately prevents you from paying more money than you initially thought.
 You don’t have to worry about previously hidden fees or changes to your interest rate.
-Once you find the lowest APR of your viable options, you might just have to see which one checks off your other boxes before accepting the offer.
-Regarding the criteria mentioned above, when one option does not stand out, APR becomes the determining factor.
+Once you find the lowest APR of your viable options, you might have to see which one checks off your other boxes before accepting the offer.
+Regarding the criteria mentioned above, APR becomes the determining factor when one option does not stand out.